 Each year MnDOT districts receive investment guidance based on the current MnSHIP; the districts develop their CHIP in accordance with that guidance.
-The District CHIPs are included in this document to form MnDOT's 10-Year Capital Highway Investment Plan, 2016-2025.
+The District CHIPs are included in this document to form MnDOT's 10-Year Capital Highway Investment Plan, 2017-2026.

 Districts pay for projects through two programs: District Risk Management Program (DRMP) and the Statewide Performance Program (SPP).
-The SPP is designated for projects on the National Highway System (NHS) only, while the DRMP is used to fund projects that are on the non-NHS system.
-The districts have more flexibility to set priorities for non-NHS pavement projects provided that the state collectively meets the GASB 34 threshold.
+The SPP is designated for projects on the National Highway System (NHS) only, while the DRMP is used to fund projects that are on the non-NHS.
+The districts have more flexibility to set priorities for non-NHS pavement projects provided that the state collectively meets the set performance targets.